sriramb12/contrailmindmap/README.md

 # contrailmindmap
-mind map for contrail troubleshooting
+## mind map for contrail troubleshooting
+  - After careful review of each case, update the mindmap.
+    It should help in machine learning strategy